Florida to Missouri Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we offer door-to-door auto transport service from Florida to Missouri.
-This means we pick up your car at your home or office and deliver it directly to your new address.
+Yes!
+We offer door-to-door auto transport service from Florida to Missouri.
+This means we’ll pick up your vehicle from your home, business, or any address you specify in Florida and deliver it directly to your preferred location in Missouri.

-When you book with Sherpa Auto Transport, simply give us your pickup address in Florida and delivery address in Missouri.
-Our carrier will come right to these locations to handle your vehicle.
+When you book with Sherpa Auto Transport, simply provide your pickup and delivery addresses.
+Our carrier will come to you—no need to drive to a terminal or drop-off location.
+This saves you time and makes shipping your car as convenient as possible.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.